Community Investment Grants

 - Promoting healthy behaviors and access to equitable, quality care to support multifaceted wellbeing (including medical care, mental health, dental care, nutritious eating, physical activity, sexual health, chemical health, environmental health, avoidance of risky behavior, chronic disease management, and prenatal care)

-United Way of Goodhue, Wabasha and Pierce Counties will begin accepting Health Grant Applications in January 2023 to area programs serving residents of one or more communities in Goodhue, Wabasha and/or Pierce Counties.
-Application materials will be posted in our News & Events section of our home page.
+United Way of Goodhue, Wabasha and Pierce Counties is now accepting Health Grant Applications through February 2, 2023 to area programs serving residents of one or more communities in Goodhue, Wabasha and/or Pierce Counties.
+The Request for Proposal and online application are available HERE.

 United Way’s Strategic Funding was established to make an impact on the most pressing issue in our community identified through data review, conversations with stakeholders and polling community members.
 It was overwhelmingly clear that housing, and more specifically homelessness, was our service area’s most pressing need.
 United Way of GWP has committed two years of Strategic Funding to make a positive impact in this area.